 Director of Student Services

 Born and raised in Summit, New Jersey, Natalie earned her B.A. in Special Education, Elementary Education and Psychology from the College of St. Elizabeth.
-She is currently working toward her M.S.Ed. degree at Monmouth University as a Learning Disabilities Teacher-Consultant (LDTC), with an anticipated completion in May 2016.
+She has her M.S.Ed. degree from Monmouth University as a Learning Disabilities Teacher-Consultant (LDTC).

 Natalie began her teaching career in 2003 at the Winston School in Short Hills, a school for children with learning differences, where she worked for four years.
 She moved to Monmouth County in 2007 where she was recommended by the Winston School’s head to assist in the creation of the Jayne S. Carmody School.
 During the past eight years, Mrs. Diehl has seen the Carmody School grow from only seven students to the full-fledged program it is today.